Pregnancy: Chemicals, Cosmetics, and RadiationSkip to the navigation

 - Fumes from pesticides, household cleaners, and paint can be harmful to a developing fetus, especially in the first trimester.
 While you are pregnant, use chemical-free cleaning alternatives.
 If you must use chemical cleaners, wear gloves, ventilate the area, and avoid inhaling fumes.

 - Exposure to mercury can cause mild to severe nervous system damage.
-Before and during pregnancy and breastfeeding, take measures to avoid fish that may contain mercury, such as shark, swordfish, and king mackerel. footnote 2
+Before and during pregnancy and breastfeeding, take measures to avoid fish that contain high levels of mercury, such as shark, swordfish, king mackerel, marlin, orange roughy, bigeye tuna, and tilefish from the Gulf of Mexico. footnote 2

 Nail polish, artificial nails, hair dyes, and hair permanents all contain strong chemicals.
 There is not very much research about the use of these products during pregnancy.
 It is always a good idea to reduce your exposure to these chemicals and be sure the room is well-ventilated.
 For more information about the effects that chemicals can have on a fetus, see the Organization of Teratology Information Services website at www.teratology.org/otis_fact_sheets.asp.